 In our phones we have apps of all kinds: social networking (Facebook, Twitter, Whatsapp), transportation (Uber), navigation (Google Maps), travel (AirBnB), productivity (Evernote, Dropbox), collaboration (Basecamp, Slack, Trello, Skype), etc..

 It’s no secret that technology has completely changed the way businesses run and operate today.
 Even getting a business loan is getting easier.
 We’ve gone from paper records and lengthy loan application processes at the bank to digital record keeping and automated lending platforms like Kabbage.
+Now people can find many companies that offers payday loans at extremely competitive online rates.
+It’s not comparable to the pre-digital age.

 For example, Kabbage allows businesses to use the power of their own data to get immediate access to the working capital they need to grow.
 They do it all online within minutes; 100% automated with no paper forms and no waiting.
 They also have a mobile app that allows businesses to draw against their line and check the status of their small business loan on the go.